 The CMD252C4 is a 4 to 8 GHz (C-Band) compact I/Q MMIC mixer in a 4 x 4 mm leadless surface-mount package.
 This fundamental mixer is comprised of two double-balanced mixer cells and a 90 degree hybrid.
 An external IF hybrid is needed to achieve the image rejection of 30 dB; this combination is a much smaller alternative to higher cost hybrid image reject mixers and single sideband up-converter assemblies.
 The CMD252C4 also features a wide IF bandwidth from DC to 2.4 GHz with a low conversion loss of only 6.5 dB as an image rejection mixer.

-The CMD180 is a general purpose, fundamental double-balanced MMIC mixer available in a small die size.
-This GaAs MMIC can be used for wideband up- and down-converting applications between 20 and 32 GHz (X-band, K-band, Ka-band).
-It features very high isolation to both the RF and IF ports of 36 dB, also due to optimized balun structures, and can operate with an LO drive level as low as +9 dBm.
-The CMD180 provides a wide IF bandwidth between DC and 10 GHz, and presents a low conversion loss of only 7 dB.
+The CMD180 is a general purpose, fundamental double balanced MMIC mixer available in a small die size.
+This GaAs MMIC can be used for wideband up- and down-converting applications between 20 and 32 GHz (X-, K- and Ka-Band).
+It features very high isolation to both the RF and IF ports of 36 dB, due to optimized balun structures, and can operate with an LO drive level as low as +9 dBm.
+The CMD180 has a wide IF bandwidth from DC to 10 GHz, with a low 7 dB conversion loss.